AkkarinForest/Haskell-Workshop/intro-1/README.md

 => String
 ```

-Both languages use this knowledge to check with operations are not possible:
+Both languages use this knowledge to check which operations are not possible:

 ```haskell
 Prelude> 1 + "hello"